pysat/pysat/docs/tutorial_independence.rst

 This code works for 1D, 2D, and 3D datasets, regardless of instrument platform, with only some minor changes from the initial VEFI specific code.
 In-situ measurements, remote profiles, and remote images.
-It is true the nested if statements aren't the most elegant.
-Particularly the 3D case.
+It is true the nested if statements aren't the most elegant, particularly the 3D case.
 However this code puts the data into an appropriate structure for pandas to align each of the profiles/images by their respective indices before performing the average.
-Note that the line to obtain the arithmetic mean is the same in all cases, .mean(axis=0, skipna=True).
+Note that the line to obtain the arithmetic mean is the same in all cases:
+.mean(axis=0, skipna=True).
 There is an opportunity here for pysat to clean up the little mess caused by dimensionality.